glitchdotcom/devto/README.md

 ### Writing checklist
 - Introduction
-  - a clear "what's this post about" sentence that tells the reader what they'll learn if they read on.
+  - a clear "what's this post about" thesis sentence that tells the reader what they'll learn if they read on.
   - a link to Glitch
   - keep it short!
 - Subheaders (H2s)
   - if it's a tutorial, these should be the steps, otherwise these should be the main points
-  - first sentence under subhead should introduce the section
+  - first sentence under subhead should introduce the section, connect it to main thesis
   - we love links, make sure to link whenever possible
   - no sub subheads (like h3s, h4s)
 - Conclusion
+ - A good conclusion should "conclude" the "what's this post about sentence".
+For example if the "what's this post about" sentence is "Learning how to automate email can make your life easier" it should conclude with a sentence about how the post did make the reader's life easier.
  - A CTA (call to action) sentence like "remix this and tweet us what you made"
  - Glitch boilerplate (see section in appendix)